tnkteja/Everything.NET/README.md

 So finally in all fairness, I will try to tie together, what they are doing with impresssion from the outside world.

+ADO.NET Data model is a overall model for the entity models underneath.
+The thing is watchout for the  model - model conundrum, both are not the same.

 ## Some cool things I learned about

 These are the things i make sure I got installed.
 I mean extensions.